Security info, self-help ideas and contacts for gringos

 - Note: Shotguns require registration but do not require permission to carry.

 1) if at all possible, always try to avoid confrontations with trespassers, burglars, robbers, assailants, etc. Have the local police department number close at hand.
 Dial it or "911," head for a neighbor's house or find a safe place and wait for police assistance to arrive.
 (The old adage here, "never bring a knife to a gunfight" should guide your actions;

 2) the first responders to your crime will be the local "policia" (police) serving your immediate area;

 3) if you have had a break in, robbery or burglary, always file a report.
 The local police will be on the scene first, take the report, or will help you file it with the O.I.J. or direct you as to how to contact them.
 Costa Rica's "F.B.I." is the O.I.J.
-They are ultimately in charge of investigating the crime scene, gathering evidence on the crime and solving the crime.
+They are in ultimately in charge of investigating the crime scene and the crime and solving it.